Brittany Arthur Memorial Scholarship

 This scholarship will contribute $1,000 towards course fees for every year of study in the Bachelor of Information Technology.
 Applications close in January of each year.
 Click here for further information and the 2017 application form, or contact firstname.lastname@example.org.

 The purpose of this Scholarship is to assist Pacific Island students at Otago Polytechnic who show ability and character to succeed in their field of study.

-Information and application forms will be emailed to currently enrolled Pacific Island students during August 2017 (with an end of September 2017 closing date for applications).
-For more information, please email Pam.firstname.lastname@example.org
+Information and application forms will be emailed to currently enrolled Pacific Island students during August 2017 (with a September 2017 closing date for applications).
+Alternatively you can download the application form here.
+For more information, please email Pam.email@example.com

 Check out our 2016 scholarship and award recipients here.

 This scholarship is to be awarded to a secondary school student who has shown leadership inside or outside the school community.
 One scholarship will be offered at the discretion of the Principal of each school in Otago.
 Each scholarship provides $1500 per year reduction in tuition fees for a chosen programme at Otago Polytechnic.
 Applications close in December each year.